Syverkok/Master_Thesis_Syver/README.md

 ## **Master Thesis Reporsitory**

-As the datafiles are to big for github repo, you have to download it yourself to use the code.
+Since the datafiles are too big for GitHub repository, data files must be downloaded.

 **Scripts for data retrival:**